FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/SR_ssl.md

 Here the CFTSSL object is used for incoming connections (direct=server).

-    CFTSSL  id = PESITSSL,

-            version = TLSV1COMP,

-    direct = SERVER,

-    verify = NONE,

-    usercid = AXWMFTUSER,

-    rootcid = AXWMFTCA,

-            ciphlist = (47),

-            passw = <user_cid_password>
-     NOTE: You must enter a value in this field even if you are using "pki.type=cft", which normally does not require a password.

 Here the CFTSSL object is used for incoming connections (direct=client).

-    CFTSSL  id = PESITSSL,

-            version = TLSV1COMP,

-    direct = CLIENT,

-            rootcid = AXWMFTCA,

-            ciphlist = (47)

 ### Create CFTPART and CFTTCP objects